bluebonnet-teams-2022/emergega.github.io/index.md

 <center><iframe width="206" height="640" src="top20flip.png" title="Top 20 Flippable Counties" frameborder="0"></iframe></center>

+^verify if this map is updated for the flippability

 Counties with a population under 5000 have been excluded.

 ## Meet Our Team!